-Returns a newly allocated copy of the given list.
-Only the pairs themselves are copied; the cars of the result are the same (in the sense of eqv? as the cars of list.
-If the last pair of list has a cdr which is not the empty list, the last pair of the result does, too.
-An argument which is not a list is returned unchanged.
+Returns a newly allocated copy of the given obj if it is a list.
+Only the pairs themselves are copied; the cars of the result are the same (in the sense of eqv?) as the cars of list.
+If obj is an improper list, so is the result, and the final cdrs are the same in the sense of eqv?.
+An obj which is not a list is returned unchanged.
+It is an error if obj is a circular list.